Zhichen6/zhichen6.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 We bring together human-centered AI, game theory, and data-driven optimization to develop next-generation modeling and computational tools for mobility and logistics systems, with a focus on connectivity, electrification, and automation.
-Our research directions include, but are not limited to:

-- **AI-enabled modeling and optimization of complex transportation networks**
-- **Economic modeling and regulation in multimodal transportation and the sharing economy**
-- **Learning, adaptation and regulation in human-autonomous-vehicle interaction**
+See [Research](#-research) for details.

+We are recruiting **2-3 fully funded PhD students** beginning Spring/Fall 2026, as well as motivated MS and BS students.
+See [Opening](#-opening) for details.

 ---